 Calla Lilies - Planting the Bulb

 Planting the calla lily is as simple as sticking the bulb, rhizome, into the ground.
 The calla lily is quite flexible and will grow in almost any soil there is, although it needs to be well drained so the bulb does not start to rot.
 The spot for planting should also enjoy full sun as the calla lily loves the sun almost as much as the gardener, although if the climate is very hot and very sunny one might consider planting the calla lily in light shade.
 The calla lily bulb should be planted horizontally with the growing side up in a small hole that is about 4 inches deep.
 Of course, follow the instructions for depth on the package of bulbs if the depth differs from our recommendations.
 If one wants to plant more than one bulb they should at least be 12 inches apart so they get enough room to really spread out.
-Once in the ground the flowerbed needs to be watered plentiful so that the bulb really gets settled.
-Although quite hardy the calla lilies can only take minor frost before it dies - if you live in a temperate climate where the temperature will drop below zero it is possible to plant the calla lily in a pot in a similar way as in the ground, then bring the plant in before frost.
-Just remember that the calla lily will need to be replanted once a year so it does not run out of room in the pot.
+Once in the ground the flowerbed needs to be watered plentifully so that the bulb really gets settled.
+Although quite hardy the calla lilies can only take minor frost before they are at risk of dying - if you live in a temperate climate where the temperature will drop below zero it is possible to plant the calla lily in a pot in a similar way as in the ground, then bring the plant in before frost.
+Just remember that the potted calla lily will need to be replanted once a year so it does not run out of room in the pot.

 The Circle is Complete